 With the celebration on 27th March fast approaching, let’s take a look at where Mother’s Day all began and what it means to us now.

 In modern Britain the more often, and more commercially, referred to 'Mother's Day', is the fourth Sunday of lent and was traditionally known as Mothering Sunday.
-It has been observed by both Christian and Roman Catholic Churches since the Middle Ages and the UK is even believed to be the first country in the world to have dedicated a day for mothers.
+It has been observed by the Roman Catholic and other Christian Churches since the Middle Ages and the UK is even believed to be the first country in the world to have dedicated a day for mothers.

 The associations with 'mothering' seem to originate from lectionary texts which were read during mass from as early as the 8th century.
 For example, it is believed that Paul the Apostle's understanding of Galatians 4:21–31 is that it is an allegory encouraging a consideration of motherhood that exceeds the material world and fertility.